 It took Susan14 months to prepare both mentally and physically.
 She started in a 25-metre pool but suffered from severe anxiety and eventually sought the support of a professional open-water coach who specialises in various areas of swimming, including working with people who suffer from water phobia.

-Peter swam with me every morning at sunrise - even throughout winter - guiding me stroke-by-stroke.
+Peter Hendriks from SwimWell is the person Susan credits for supporting her through this process.
+Peter swam with Susan every morning at sunrise - even throughout winter - guiding her stroke-by-stroke.

 "The Rip" is a bold, iconic bucket-list swim across the entrance to Port Phillip Bay, the gateway to Melbourne.
 With tides that can run up to 15km/h, the 3.2km stretch of water has gained a reputation as one of the most unpredictable and treacherous waterways in the world!

-Our team successfully swam the 34km (21mile) distance from England to France on 17 August 2018 in a little under eleven hours and fifty-eight minutes (11:57:48).
+Susan and her team successfully swam the 34km (21mile) distance from England to France on 17 August 2018 in a little under eleven hours and fifty-eight minutes (11:57:48).
 With the current moving from side to side as the tide ebbs and flows, the distance was closer to 50km.

-As fate would have it, I was fortunate to be the swimmer to reach landfall.
-In undertaking this challenge, I raised funds for "Make A Wish Foundation," to enable children suffering from serious illnesses to fulfill their own dreams.
+As fate would have it, Susan was fortunate to be the swimmer to reach landfall.
+In undertaking this challenge, Susan raised funds for "Make A Wish Foundation" to enable children suffering from serious illnesses to fulfill their own dreams.

 Unable to turn down a challenge, Susan then committed to a solo crossing of the channel between Cottesloe Beach and Rottnest Island (Perth, Australia), a 19.7km swim that took place on 22 February 2020.
 It was a tough challenge, but Susan managed to complete the distance in just under ten hours (9:55), alongside her swimming buddy, Sue Jones.